nualagr/dargan-health-foods/README.md

 ![alt text](documentation/readme-images/mobile-navbar-dropdown-menu-chevron.png "Mobile Navbar Dropdown Menu.")

-In order to utilise the full screen on a mobile device to display products and their information cleanly it was decided to use a **'back-to-top' button**, which appears once the user has scrolled below the fold, in order to negate the need for a sticky header.
+In order to make navigation easier for the user, particularly on pages with content that requires the user to scroll, a **'back-to-top' button** was used.
+This appears once the user has scrolled below the fold.

 ![alt text](documentation/readme-images/back-to-top-chevron.png "Back to Top Chevron.")